Skip to main contentCreating an Advanced Evaluation LLM Benchmark

 - Statistical

 Uses traditional ML metrics for text comparison.
-Helpful for benchmarking against reference outputs. - AI-based
+Helpful for benchmarking against reference outputs.

 Uses LLMs as judges with carefully designed prompts.